matthewsides/Networking/README.md

 Name: Joe
 Feedback:

 The design is simple, following the star topology format.
-With regards to sending and recieving the UI is
+The Network can send files to other computers fairly fluidly.
+However the printer does not seem to be configured (IP).

-Name:
+Name: Luke
+Feedback:

+Both the networks are intuitive using the star topology, whilst a computer can ping other computers.
+The only downside and possible addition is the exclusion/inclusion of a firewall which adds an extra layer of security.